Admission to ChAD Master's Program

 - Explain the processes by which cultural norms and values may affect children’s development (e.g., cognitive development, academic achievement, inter-group relations, self-esteem, mental health, motivation).
 Select one aspect of development.

 - Submit three letters of recommendation from current or former professors and/or employers (within the past 5 years) who can describe your ability to successfully pursue an advanced academic degree.
-These must be directly mailed to the Department of Child and Adolescent Development at the address listed below.
-Please be sure to have your recommender seal and sign the back of the envelope including the letter of recommendation.
+Recommendation letters may be submitted directly from your recommender via the following link https://tinyurl.com/ChADMALoR

 - TOEFL scores for international students only.